xyugroup/developer.chrome.com/site/en/blog/fugu-status/index.md

 [Betty Crocker to increase purchase intent indicators by 300%](https://web.dev/betty-crocker/).

 {% Aside %}
-Be sure to try out some of the apps the community has built with Fugu APIs by heading over to our [Project Fugu API Showcase](/blog/fugu-showcase/) and exploring it.
+Be sure to try some of the apps the community has built with Fugu APIs by heading over to our [Project Fugu API Showcase](/blog/fugu-showcase/) and exploring it.
 {% endAside %}